 Luckily, there’s the Best Western Le Montmartre St. Pierre — an excellent budget hotel where you can be based in a charming part of Paris while still saving money.
 Inside you’ll have small but not minuscule rooms, decorated with damask window panes and outfitted with fluffy windows.
 Out the windows you’ll have views of Montmartre rooftops.

 Montmartre has a long history of being a working-class neighborhood, and though it’s gentrified today, you can still find hotels here for a fraction of what you’d pay for a similar property in neighborhoods like Les Halles and the Marais.
+It’s the best area to stay in Paris for Amélie and Moulin Rouge fans, too.
 Enjoy Montmartre — and live as the locals do!

 More Top-Rated Budget Hotels in Paris

 Best Hostel in Paris: St. Christopher’s Hostel — The Canal

 As hostels continue to innovate and turn into modern budget getaways for travelers of all ages, exceptional properties are popping up all over Europe.
 That said, unlike Lisbon or Berlin, Paris doesn’t have any game-changing hostels.

 However, there is one nice Paris hostel that I do recommend: St. Christopher’s Hostel on the canal.
 It’s a relatively new hostel, built in 2008, and it’s airy and vibrant with impeccably clean dorms, large bathrooms, key card security, and a wild bar downstairs to meet fellow travelers.